filipondios/aes128/README.md

 > [!WARNING]
 > This implementation is just made for fun so it should not be used in production.
 > Its limited to operating with 128-bit blocks of input and corresponding
 > encrypted 128-bit blocks of output instead of streams of bytes.
-This implementation
-> also does not have a cryptographically secure key generation algorithm.

 ## Usage